openmind-consortium/Analysis-rcs-data/README.md

 The raw data comtain the following timing-related data:
 - `timestamp`: INS clock driven timer that does not roll over.
 Highest resolution is 1 second.
 Total elaped time since March 1, 2000 at midnight.
 One value per packet, corresponding to last sample in the packet.
 - `systemTick`: 16-bit INS clock timer that rolls over every 2^16 values.
 Highest resolution is 100 microseconds.
 One value per packet, corresponding to last sample in the packet.
 - `PacketGenTime`: API estimate of when the packet was created on the INS within the PC clock domain.
+Unix time with resolution to milliseconds.
 Estimate created by using results of latest latency check (one is done at system initialization, but can re-perform whenever you want) and time sync streaming.
 Only accurate within ~50ms.
 One value per packet, corresponding to last sample in the packet.
 - `PacketRxUnixTime`: PC clock-driven time when the packet was received.
 Highly inaccurate after packet drops.
 One value per packet, corresponding to last sample in the packet.

 Ideally, there would be a value reported with each packet from which we could easily re-create unix time for each sample.
 Nominally, this would be `PacketGenTime`.
 However, upon inspection we see that: